ubtue/neg/README.md

   - If you use MariaDB, also use the following settings to avoid performance problems, especially in search queries (this works for MyISAM but should be tested again when migrating to InnoDB):
     - optimizer_switch="derived_merge=off,derived_with_keys=off"
     - see also: https://stackoverflow.com/questions/35889706/mariadb-running-a-left-join-query-100-times-slower-than-mysql
+    - Also, MariaDB is not 100% compatible to MySQL, so there is a certain risk that this will work flawlessly.

 For servers (ZDV):
 - MySQL